-Perdaman Chemicals and Fertilisers (Perdaman) has signed a binding Heads of Agreement with SNC-Lavalin for the EPC (Engineering, Procurement and Construction) work for its Urea Project in Karratha with 50/50 joint venture between Clough of Western Australia and Saipem of Italy.
+Perdaman Industries (Chemical & Fertilisers) has signed a binding Heads of Agreement for the Engineering, Procurement and Construction (EPC) work for its Urea Project in Karratha with 50/50 joint venture between Clough of Western Australia and Saipem of Italy.

 Perdaman will invest a total of $4.5 billion to develop the plant that will transform natural gas into urea, a widely used form of fertiliser for production of food for the future generation.
 Perdaman has secured natural gas for 20 years from Woodside under the Gas Supply Agreement signed in November 2018.

 The Project has been strongly supported by The Western Australian Government, by giving it a state significant project status.